 IFRS 9 (2014) presents a few differences with IFRS 9 (2013), early adopted by the Corporation on April 1, 2014.
-The Corporation intends to adopt IFRS 9 (2014) in its financial statements for the annual period beginning on January 1, 2018.
-The Corporation does not expect the standard to have a material impact on the financial statements.
+The Corporation intends to adopt IFRS 9 (2014) in its consolidated financial statements for the year beginning on January 1, 2018.
+The Corporation does not expect the standard to have a material impact on its consolidated financial statements.